This page covers the history of the seniors competitions and provides information regarding format and regulations covering each event.

 The Faulkner Cup is awarded to the best net score.

 Club Pro David Raitt provided this magnificent trophy in 2008 to be competed for by local clubs.
 The original winners were Hinckley G.C. and despite home advantage Whetstone have previously only won in 2009, & 2013.
-Beedles Lake won the 2015and 2016 events.
+Beedles Lake won the 2015 and 2016 events.
 Ullesthorpe triumphed in 2017.
+Winners in 2018p Whetstone Golf Club

 At least four drives by each member of the team must be used during the course of the round: At least four drives hit by Player A, four by Player B, and so on.